code-dot-org/code-dot-org/ARCHITECTURE.md

 **TL;DR:** work done at code.org should live in the code-dot-org monorepo, be deployed as part of one of our existing monoliths (in a container), be integration tested by our central CI system prior to PR merge, use REST for client/server communication, default to "The Rails Way", prefer 3rd party managed services that implement Open Source Protocols/APIS, and be implemented using Ruby/Rails/JS/TS/React/MySQL.

 1. If somebody suggests something counter to these tenets, please send them a link to this file.
-2. If these tenets become outdated, they should either be publicly amended or deleted.
+2. If these tenets become outdated, they should either be amended very publicly or deleted.
 3. If this file is still in the repo, its rules are still in effect.

 The goal of the tenets is not an exhaustive or  current list of technical requirements, but to highlight a set of **core architectural choices we rarely break**  and rarely change.
 These architectural tenets are intentionally limited: they were mostly true in 2014, are mostly true today, and end up  mostly true in 2034\.
 Think “constitution” not “laws”: they should be amended to fit the times, but only rarely.